-In some cases, Swordtail will deliver a few fries, stop her delivery, and won’t start delivering, only resuming after a few days.
+In some cases, Swordtail will deliver a few babies, stop her delivery, and won’t start delivering, only resuming after a few days.

 Sometimes, your Swordtail doesn’t give birth after 24-48 hours of keeping in a separate tank.
-Your Swordtail might not have mature fries.
-Thus, you can increase the temperature of your tank slightly to mature her fries.
+Your Swordtail might not have mature fry.
+Thus, you can increase the temperature of your tank slightly to mature her fry.